OpenPGP CA: a high-level overview

 Interests of the OpenPGP CA admin and their users are aligned

-In contrast, OpenPGP CA facilitates a decentralized, federated approach to trust and authentication.
+In contrast, OpenPGP CA facilitates a decentralized (and optionally federated) approach to trust and authentication.
 OpenPGP CA embraces OpenPGP’s decentralized trust model and makes it easy to leverage its inherent benefits.

 Trust management with OpenPGP CA is somewhat centralized - but only within the scope of individual organizations.
 The interests of the in-house CA admin are strongly aligned with the interests of the users and the organization overall.